SkySchermer/uweclang/Python Tutorial.md

 14
 ```

-(Note that the start value is included and the end value is not -- this will print all numbers 0 to 14.)
+(Note that the start value is included and the end value is not.)

 If you want to loop over a list and keep track of the current index, you can use the [`enumerate`](https://docs.python.org/3/library/functions.html#enumerate) built-in, which returns the index and value as a tuple: